 ICC Booklist for Children

-The Black Lives Matter movement is changing how Americans are talking about and thinking about race.
+The Black Lives Matter movement has changed how we are talking and thinking about race.
 We want children to be anti-racists, and we also want children to feel good about themselves when they look or feel different.
 ICC was founded, in part, so kids of South Asian descent could meet kids who share their culture.
 For all the kids in ICC’s South Asian community and in the larger community, ICC has compiled a booklist for kids 0 to 18 which (mostly) explores the experience of being South Asian.
-While many of the books address race directly, many explore cultural identity and self-esteem.
+Many of the books address race directly and many explore cultural identity and self-esteem.
 The list also showcases the literary talent of South Asian authors.

 ICC thanks Divya Shenoy, a sophomore at Greenwich High School and Veda Swaminathan, a junior and a president of the GHS South Asian Heritage Club for researching and compiling this list for ICC.

 Always Anjali by Sheetal Sheth